 Exploration of rust dyeing/shibori/heat setting and paper manipulation/print.
 Today, I would concentrate on the process of rust dyeing, primarily.

-Having touched on rust dyeing in a previous workshop with Cath, I thought that I would further explore it’s wonderful colour and pattern qualities.
+Having touched on rust dyeing in a workshop before, I thought that I would further explore the method in the hope of gaining surface qualities to translate within my concept.
 The initial stages of design involved Arashi Shibori, but this time I would use a rusty tin can, as opposed to a plastic pole; synthetic fabrics wrapped over a can, merging rust and indigo together, playing around with copper solution, walnut extract and using rusted iron shapes to create shape/patterns on paper.

-Rusty tin cans wrapped with rusty cotton cloth.
-Can was then sprayed with vinegar/water solution, wrapped in a plastic case and then steamed for 30 minutes.
+Rusty tin cans wrapped with a rusty cotton cloth.
+The can was then sprayed with vinegar/water solution, wrapped in a plastic case and then steamed for 30 minutes.

 Experimenting with rust, coffee and paper.
 Manipulating fabric to print on/over.
 The panic acid in coffee/tea can turn the rust/iron a deep brown/black, so I thought I would give it a go.

 Randomly soaking a cotton cloth with a rich rust solution, tying it up on a pole and submerging in an Indigo dye bath for 15 minutes.
 The contrasting colour of blue and orange make the result even more striking.
 Yes, the indigo/resist patterns are not as successful as previous attempts, but I know exactly what needs to be done on my next attempt; the rusty cloth needs to be allowed to completely dry before attempting to wrap around the pole, and subsequently dye.
 I was thinking I could use this as a background for one of my final stitch samples.